Greenlandicsmiley/dhcpDialog/README.md

 # dhcpDialog
 Bash script for managing (IPv4) ISC dhcp server scopes with Dialog as an interface.

-This isc dhcpd server tool is work in progress.

 **What's needed?**

-As of 30-01/2021, I'm working on this script on an Arch Linux machine, so I've tested the latest versions of these: Bash, Dialog, Coreutils.
+Tested on latest versions of: Coreutils, Bash, Dialog.

 ISCs dhcp server is necessarily not needed as this script only creates a file that the dhcp server can use.
 This script does not touch the dhcp server configuration file.